-- Download and fill out the Transfer Form
+- Download and fill out the Surplus Property Request Form.

-- If the equipment is a capital asset, it will be transferred in Workday to the new Cost Center, which will incur any remaining depreciation expense for the remaining life of the asset.
+- If the equipment is a capital asset, it will be transferred in Workday to the new Cost Center (if a transfer), which will incur any remaining depreciation expense for the remaining life of the asset.

 Toggle ItemLife Expectancy of Capital Equipment